jobovy/code-packaging-minicourse/README.md

 ## Lecture notes

-A set of lecture notes will be sent to students taking the class by email; these will appear here at the end of the class.
+A set of lecture notes is available at [https://pythonpackaging.info](https://pythonpackaging.info).

 ## Lecture slides